 Unfortunately, travelers don’t have the time to enjoy it as they leave the next day to Barichara, another colonial town.

 3. Barichara, the Legendary Colonial Town | 2 nights

 The marketing department did a fantastic job with Barichara.
 Everyone knows it in Colombia.
 The place is gorgeous, ultra-romantic, and it faces a deep canyon – Chicamocha.
 Moreover, some agencies offer extreme sports activities like Paragliding or Rafting.

 Then, travelers have the option to take a flight from Bucaramanga or experience a long night bus adventure to Santa Marta.

-Santa Marta is a medium-size city nestled on the Caribbean Coast.
+Santa Marta is a medium-sized city nestled on the Caribbean Coast.
 Some people consider it like a small Cartagena.
 I have no idea why.
 Maybe are they blind?
-The common point is an unpleasant beach only.
+The common point are only unpleasant beaches.

 Tourists meet in the same area, near the square Los Novios.
 There, restaurants serve every kind of meals and waiters don’t even know how to speak Spanish anymore.
 Moreover, the outskirts of Santa Marta aren’t safe at night as thugs wait for wealthy on coke tourist to jump into their arms.

 It doesn’t sound like a great city.
 So you’re probably wondering why people stop there?

 It’s a great hub to explore the different destinations around like Tayrona, Lost city trek and Taganga